 About

 I am also starting two new projects.
-As a Bingham Faculty Fellow at the Commonwealth Center for the Humanities and Society, I developed the outline of a microhistory of the so-called Perrou affair, in which the relatively anonymous Armand Perrou illegally placed twenty-five Algerian children up for "adoption" during the Algerian Revolution.
-This study, born from a chance encounter in the archives in the wake of revelations about the United States's own child separation policies, will consider the relationship between colonialism, conceptions of the stable family, and the ethics and responsibilities of historical research on colonial trauma.
+As a Bingham Faculty Fellow at the Commonwealth Center for the Humanities and Society, I developed the outline of a microhistory of the so-called Perrou affair, in which the relatively anonymous Armand Perrou illegally placed twenty-five Algerian children up for "adoption" during the Algerian War.
+This study, born from a chance encounter in the archives in the wake of revelations about the United States's own child separation policies, will consider the relationship between colonialism, conceptions of the stable family, and the politics of historical methods.
 The second project is a longer-term study on family planning in France from the postwar to the present.
 This project grows from research and interests that emerged from my first project.
-A portion of this research will appear in an edited volume, currently under review, as "Inessential Labor: Reproduction, Work, and Algerian Family Migration after Independence."
+A portion of this research appeared in an edited volume as "Inessential Labor: Reproduction, Work, and Algerian Family Migration after Independence."

 I teach courses on the history of Europe, European empires, and France in particular.
 I enjoy offering classes and supervising students in gender history and histories of race and sexuality.